 In recognition of Rye’s role in defence on the south coast, the town was made a Cinque Port in 1336.
 This meant it became one of a group of ports on the south coast which received privileges, including exemption from tax, in return for maintaining ships for defence, a scheme originally introduced by Edward the Confessor in the 11th Century.

-From times before the rule of Edward the Confessor, the region along the south coast including Rye, was under the rule of the Abbey of Fecamp in France.
+Prior to the rule of Edward the Confessor, the region along the south coast – including Rye – was under the rule of the Abbey of Fecamp in France.
 This was returned to the English crown in 1247 by Henry III, except for a small region to the north of Rye.
-This is still known as Rye Foreign despite it being English since the Reformation.
+This is still known as Rye Foreign despite it belonging to England once more since the Reformation.

 Under English rule, Rye underwent regeneration and fortification.
-This was begun with the building of the town wall and four gates; Landgate, Strandgate, Baddings Gate and Postern Gate.
-The strength of this defence was tested when the French invaded again in 1449, once more setting fire to buildings, although not causing the scale of devastation as previously.
+This began with the building of the town wall and four gates; Landgate, Strandgate, Baddings Gate and Postern Gate.
+The strength of this defence was tested when the French invaded again in 1449, once more setting fire to buildings, although not causing the scale of devastation seen previously.
 Modernisation of defence was implemented in the 15th and 16th centuries but today only one of the gates remains; the Landgate.

 By the 16th Century the sea had receded.
 Rapid siltation created the Romney marshes that today separate Rye from the incoming tides.
 Longshore drift moved shingle along the coast and deposited the load in a strip out from the headland.
 The strip ran parallel to the coast and began to block off the Romney Bay, leaving an area of calm water and encouraging more deposition.